Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 This setting only applies when consuming external web services, i.e. running the "Consume a Web Service" effect where **Consume a web service published at this address** is selected.
 The setting does not apply when consuming internal web services.

-You may need to increase the maximum received message size if the following runtime error occurs: <span style="FONT-STYLE: italic">"System.ServiceModel.CommunicationException: The maximum message size quota for incoming messages (<current-number-of-bytes>) has been exceeded."
+You may need to increase the maximum received message size if the following runtime error occurs: _"System.ServiceModel.CommunicationException: The maximum message size quota for incoming messages (<current-number-of-bytes>) has been exceeded."_

-<span style="FONT-STYLE: italic">Default value: 40 megabytes.
+_Default value: 40 megabytes_

-<span style="FONT-STYLE: italic"><span style="FONT-STYLE: italic">

 **Request Compression**